Insufficient Credit for Approval

 Consideration Before Consolidating

 Before opting for debt consolidation, individuals should factor in these costly origination fees and assess whether they align with their financial goals.
-It’s crucial to conduct a thorough cost-benefit analysis to determine if consolidation is truly advantageous.
+Conducting a thorough cost-benefit analysis is crucial to determine if consolidation is genuinely advantageous.

 Penalties for Early Payoff